drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 - Explain the data security measures that will be implemented.

 ### 11. Timeline and Deliverables:
+-Below is the timeline and deliverables of the project:
     <table style="border-collapse: collapse;">
       <thead>
         <tr>